ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The JWP Compact Serialization provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
-Its design closely parallels the JWS Compact Serialization [@RFC7515].
+Its design closely parallels the JWS Compact Serialization in Section 7.1 of [@RFC7515].
 No representation parallel to the JWS JSON serialization is defined.

  JWP CBOR Serialization provides a compact CBOR-based encoding suitable for constrained environments.
 Its design closely parallels COSE_Sign1